public-square/public-square.github.io/widget/README.md

 The `psqr` command can be scripted to crawl sitemaps and RSS to publish new content to a Virtual Public Square.
 Refer to the CLI documentation for details.

-Note that if your site runs WordPress, the PSQR WordPress plugin handles identity and publishing to a Virtual Public Square.
-(Coming soon.)
+Note that if your site runs WordPress, the Virtual Public Square plugin handles identity, publishing to a Virtual Public Square (soon), and PSQR Widgets as blocks (soon).
+The plugin supports root domain identity for the entire site, and identities for individual authors which share the author profile URL.

 #### 2. Find Collaborators
 Reach out to other publishers you wish to exchange traffic with and ensuring they